 Art School colleagues were conscripted to design posters, flyers, and so on.
 Stage names were adopted:

-Eugene Reynolds (Alan Forbes), Fay Fife (Sheila Hynde), Gayle Warning -
+Eugene Reynolds (Alan Forbes), Fay Fife (Sheila Hynde) and Gayle Warning -

 all on vocals